yl2811-cmd/Showheel/wwwroot/story-engl.md

 Edmund was still the same person even in his good days.

 He would sit on a chair by the workshop entrance for a while, basking in the sun.
 Winter sunlight was short, with only a two-hour window around noon.
 He would comment on the gait of passersby—"That person has bad knees; look, his ankle compensates for the angle when his right foot lands."
 He would take a sip of the black tin that Miriam offered and say, "Today's is more bitter than yesterday's; did you change the batch of beans?"
-He would see Anna come out of the workshop with her hands covered in oil and say something—it was different each time—sometimes it was "Is that lubricant or your lunch?", sometimes he would just look at her and smile.
+He would see Anna come out of the workshop with her hands covered in oil, and say something—it was different each time—sometimes it was "Is that lubricant or your lunch?", sometimes he would just look at her and smile.

 The good days made Anna think he was getting better.
 Then the bad days came back.

 One day, Anna sat by Edmund's bedside.
-Edmund's hand emerged from under the blanket—not to do anything, but because he sometimes put his hand out on good days.
-Anna placed her own hand on it.
+Edmund's hand emerged from under the blanket—not to do anything, but as he sometimes did on good days.
+Anna placed her hand on it.

 Edmund's hands were lighter than she remembered.
 Her bones were more prominent.
 The calluses on her fingers were still there—calluses from thousands of wrench grips wouldn't disappear after a few months of inactivity—but the muscles beneath them were thinner.